 From the standpoint of title insurance, anyone who has ever visited the real estate records archive in the various jurisdictions across New York State will likely tell you that an often non-computerized decentralized record-keeping system and a paper-based trail would make it extremely difficult to implement an historical blockchain.

-The caveat is that this would of course assume that the title analysis done was good and that no defects to the chain of title were missed (i.e. the title report is only as good as the title company creating the report).
+The caveat is that this would of course assume that any title analysis done and then put onto a blockchain was 100% correct and that no defects to the chain of title were missed (i.e. the title report is only as good as the title company creating the report).

 Additionally any analysis would likely only be done as a real property was changing hands, meaning that a truly valuable blockchain would be decades in the making.

 That is of course unless jurisdictions around New York State, many already cash-strapped, took a real property blockchain upon themselves to create.
 Unlikely!